Ozempic breasts: signs, causes, prevention, and treatment

 “Completely preventing breast changes during weight loss is not always possible, especially if the patient is losing weight really quickly,” Dr. Hoschander says.
 That’s because weight loss naturally affects fat stores throughout the body, including in the breasts, he adds.

-Practice strength training
+• Prioritizing strength training

 “I usually advise patients to combine Ozempic with strength training exercises to maintain the underlying support structure of the breasts,” Dr. Hoschander says.
+He recommends movements that target the pectoral muscles, like:

 Slower pace of weight loss